dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Indexing/LargeIndex.md

 ---
-title: "Importing Data: Bulk HFile Index Creation"
+title: "Creating Indexes for Large Tables"
-summary: Describes how to use the bulk HFile index creation.
+summary: Describes different approaches for indexing large tables.
 keywords: import, ingest, input parameters, compression, encoding, separator
 toc: false
 product: all
 sidebar: tutorials_sidebar
-permalink: tutorials_ingest_importbulkindex.html
+permalink: tutorials_indexing_largeindex.html
-folder: DeveloperTutorials/Import
+folder: DeveloperTutorials/Indexing
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">

-# Bulk HFile Index Creation
+# Creating Indexes for Large Tables
 This topic describes how to use bulk HFile index creation to index an existing table with the [`CREATE INDEX`](sqlref_statements_createindex.html) statement.

 When you are creating an index on a large table and need extra performance, you can use the HFile bulk loading approach described in this topic.
 Because Splice Machine implements indexes as tables, creating a regular index is similar to creating a new table, which means that parallelization is only possible when the index uses a sufficient number of regions.
 You can increase parallelism by using bulk HFile loading.